roman-milk/roman-milk.github.io/two-moms-two-laps.md

  Mom glared at me.
 "I take it you didn't do anything wrong.
 None of this is your fault."

  "What do you want from me, Mom?
 Was I supposed to sit by myself at another table, and wait to see if she'd ever remember who she was supposed to be with?
 Should I have bought the asshole lunch, so he wouldn't share hers?
 I sat in the only place left.
 I talked to the only person who didn't have a date by then.
 Maybe we flirted a little.
 Why not?
 It was pretty clear by then that I didn't matter a damn to Penny."
-Report_Story #2